- 1. Requirements Management

 Above all, keep it accurate.
 Doing so will simplify preparation for milestone reviews.
 Plus, your whole team will have a clear picture of what you’re all aiming for.

-Common challenges encountered when writing a PRD
+Common challenges encountered when writing a Product Requirements Document

 Challenge #1: Ensuring usability